 If you've ever had to deal with removing a hook from a fish frantically and it's not going well, then surely you will find the solution in the easy release of PureZoneA Easy Fish Hook Remover

-Great for removing hooks from fish that have swallowed it deep.
+Great for removing hooks from fish that have swallowed hooks very deep.

 SAMSFX Fishing Hook Disgorger

-Smaller fish can tend to swallow the hook deep and disgorges are a godsend.
+Smaller fish tend to swallow the hook deep and disgorges are a godsend and the right tool for this job.

 How to Use a Hook Remover Tool